niwa/lfric_catalyst_adaptor/README.md

 ## Building the adaptor

-To build this code, you will need to build and install the "Catalyst-v5.4.1-Base-Enable-Python-Essentials-Extras-Rendering-Base" source code package on your system.
+To build this code, you will need to build and install ParaView with Catalyst option enabled, or the "Catalyst-v5.4.1-Base-Enable-Python-Essentials-Extras-Rendering-Base" source code package on your system.
+Note that the visualisation pipelines with image rendering may require the full ParaView package to work correctly.

 Once this is done, build the code using CMake as follows:
 ```